 The aim of the Finnish-Danish Foundation is to promote relations and cultural exchange between Finland and Denmark and to increase the countries’ mutual awareness and knowledge.

 The Foundation provides grants to support projects in different spheres of society and cultural life.
 Grants are awarded to individuals, organisations and associations.
 Grants are awarded, for instance, for co-operation in the fields of art and culture, scientific research (especially humanities and social sciences), study trips by student and pupil groups, and for learning more about either country’s cultural, social and economic conditions.
 In addition, the Foundation has projects of its own.

 The Board of the Foundation

-The Board of the Foundation consists of eight members (four from each country), with personal deputies for each of them.
+The Board of the Foundation consists of seven members, with personal deputies for each of them.
 The Finnish members of the Board are appointed by the Finnish Ministry of Education and Culture.
-The Foundation’s Finnish delegates for the term 2018–2020 are Mr Juha Rantanen as Chairman and President Jonas Geust, Head of Partnerships Veikko Kunnas and Author Rosa Liksom as members.
+The Foundation’s delegates representing Finland 2021-2023 are minister Jan-Erik Enestam as Chairman and Director of Communications Mary Gestrin, Head of Service Veikko Kunnas and Author Rosa Liksom as members.

 For what purpose can I apply for a grant?